This article was last updated by on

 Garlic Companion Plants (What to Grow & What not to)

 Generally, the best Garlic companion plants include Tomatoes, Lettuce, Chamomile, fruit trees, and Roses.
-However, strictly avoid growing Beans, Parsley, and other Alliums with Garlic, as they can potentially halt the growth of all accompanying plants.

 If you do not feel comfortable using chemical pesticides but wondering about natural means, Garlic is the one you need.